redhat-appstudio/rhtap-utils/jenkins/README-JENKINS.md

 ## Setup credentials for RHTAP Jenkins on OpenShift for testing

-1. Check credentials in [jenkins-credentials.sh](./jenkins-credentials.sh) (ACS endpoint, ACS token, GitOps token, Quay username/password...) and values for your Jenkins instance(URL, username and token)
+1. Check credentials in [jenkins-credentials.sh](./jenkins-credentials.sh) (ACS endpoint, ACS token, GitOps token, Quay username/password...) and values for your Jenkins instance(URL, username and token).
+For TRUSTIFICATION credentials either login to OpenShift with your RHTAP instance(enables automatic credentials upload) or insert the values manually
 2. Run script [./jenkins-credentials.sh](./jenkins-credentials.sh)
 3. (For GitLab you also need to add the `GITOPS_AUTH_USERNAME` variable)